Acupuncture effective on many points

 A lot of things you can do yourself!

-However, if you are still struggling with annoying complaints, then find a good acupuncturist who can further support you.
+If you still have annoying complaints, find a good acupuncturist who can further support you.

 We wish you a balanced and joyful summer period!